-This Step only appears if the provider submits a request for an informal review.
+This Step appears only if the provider submits a request for an informal review.
 It is used by HHSC to make adjustments during the informal review process.
-Provider will not be able to access this Step until HHSC notifies provider of that adjustments are ready to be viewed.
+The provider will not be able to access this Step until HHSC notifies the provider that adjustments are ready to be viewed.